PatrickKyei/exception/_posts/2024-04-06-how-stop-being-broke.md

 ---
-title: the only way stop being broke
+title: the only way to stop being broke
 date: 2024-04-06 07:00:00 +00
 image:
   path: /assets/img/stop-being-broke.png